HenryRLee/PokerHandEvaluator/cpp/README.md

 The corresponding library files are `libphevalplo4.a`, `libphevalplo5.a` and `libphevalplo6.a`.

-Library `phevalplo4` includes the Pot Limit Omaha 4 (generally known as Omaha) evaluator.
+Library `phevalplo4` includes the Pot Limit Omaha 4 (standard Omaha) evaluator.
 Library `phevalplo5` includes the Pot Limit Omaha 5 evaluator.
 Library `phevalplo6` includes the Pot Limit Omaha 6 evaluator.